mridul037/mridul037/README.md

 **Quote of the hour:**

-The computer is not just an advanced calculator or camera or paintbrush; rather, it is a device that accelerates and extends our processes of thought.
+Conceptual integrity is the most important consideration in system design.
+It is better to have a system omit certain anomalous features and improvements, but to reflect one set of design ideas, than to have one that contains many good but independent and uncoordinated ideas.

-~ Danny Hillis
+~ Fred Brooks
 <pre>

 </pre>